Cosmic-Coding-Community-Club/essential-kotlin-course/README.md

 ## About The Project

-Workshop for beginners and students that reviews the basic concepts and syntax of the Kotlin language.
+Course for beginners and students that reviews the essential concepts and syntax of the Kotlin language.

 #### Program - What you will learn in this workshop?